 Right-Clicking on Reports

-If a user right-clicks on a report, a menu with the following options appears.
 The system administrator can enable or disable certain options, so the menu in your system may appear slightly different.

 - Edit — opens the Report Designer screen for the selected report.